 Shell Shape Dish Blue Transferware Charlotte England 1930s Polychrome Transferware

-This is a figural molded shell shaped dish in hand colored polychrome on blue transfer or transferware in the Charlotte pattern made by Royal Crownford, England in the 1930s.
+This is a rarely seen figural molded shell shaped dish in hand colored polychrome on blue transfer or transferware in the Charlotte pattern made by Royal Crownford, England in the 1930s.

 This design was made by several potteries and is thought to have been originated by Clarice Cliff at Royal Wilkinson in the 1920s.